abhishekjoshi2/cuGP/README.md

 # cuGP
-GPU Accelerated Gaussian Process for Regression
+GPU Accelerated Gaussian Process for Regression (Work in progress)